Errorname/prisma-multi-tenant/docs/examples/apollo/README.md

-# Apollo Example for Prisma-multi-tenant
+# Apollo example for Prisma-multi-tenant

 This is an example project to run Apollo with multi-tenancy using Prisma-multi-tenant.
 (See also the tutorial "[Adding multi-tenancy to your Apollo app](/docs/integrations/Apollo.md)")